yeuchi/RunYasso800/README.md

 Activity manages the running portion of Yasso800.
 For detail of Yasso800 workout, see below reference article.
 Supported functions are as follow:
 - GPS location service
-- track/locate/time of 800 meter x 10 runs
+- track/locate/time of 800 meter x 10 sprints
 - track/locate/time of 800 meter x 10 jogs

 #### Data